RocketChat/docs-old/4. User Guides/README.md

 There are two notions of leaving a channel:

 1. To **hide** a channel is to remain a member of the channel but to remove it from your list of channels on the left-hand pane.
-1. To **leave** a channel is to hide it _and to leave the channel_ (i.e., no longer be a member of the channel).
+1. To **leave** a channel is to remove it from your list of channels _and to leave the channel_ (i.e., no longer be a member of the channel).

-Note that every channel has an **owner**, and the owner of a channel cannot leave a channel until setting someone else as the owner of that channel.
+Every channel has an **owner**, and the owner of a channel cannot leave a channel until setting someone else as the owner of that channel.
 A user interface for making someone else the owner of a channel is [in progress](https://github.com/RocketChat/Rocket.Chat/issues/3365).

 To **leave** a channel, enter the command `/part` or `/leave` in the message window.
 Alternatively, hover your mouse over the channel in the list of channels on the left-hand side and click on the button with the right-pointing arrow.
+On the mobile app, pull from the left-hand side to see the list of open channels, hold down on the channel to bring up the buttons, and click on the right-arrow button.

-To **hide** a channel, over your mouse over the channel in the list of channels on the left-hand side and click on the button with a diagonal line over an eyeball.
+To **hide** a channel, hover your mouse over the channel in the list of channels on the left-hand side and click on the button with a diagonal line covering an eyeball.
+On the mobile app, pull from the left-hand side to see the list of open channels, hold down on the channel to bring up the buttons, and click on the eyeball button.

 ## Messaging